 Act III Scene II:

 Narrator: Marcus Antonius (Abbott) now seized the opportunity, having remained silent, biding his time for some years in the face of a most corrupt and incompetent government.
 Having watched this once great Empire dwindling into insignificance with every passing day, he was now charged with the responsibility of repairing the damage wrought at the hands of these vandals.
 The time was now ripe for change and the moment of truth was now at hand…………………………….

 Have patience, gentle friends!
 It is not important that you know how Caesar (Gillard) loved you.
 You are not wood, you are not stones, but real men and women.
 And, being the common people of this great land, bearing the will of Caesar (Gillard).

 (Translation: Please remain calm, citizens, for your long-awaited moment for a return to good governance is at hand.
 Caesar (Gillard) may have pretended to care for the welfare of the man in the street, but you plebeians have clearly been suffering as a result of her draconian tax policies and from her complete indifference to the plight of every-day working families.)

 It will inflame you, it will make you mad! ’Tis good you know not that you are her heirs.
 For, if you should, O, what would come of it!

-(Translation: You are really going to pop your corks when you find out the size of the national debt that Labor has left you as a legacy of their incompetence.
+(Translation: You are really going to pop your corks when you find out the size of the national debt that both Maximus and Julia have left you as a legacy of their incompetence.
 We will all be paying it off for generations to come!)

 But yesterday the word of Caesar (Gillard) might have stood against the world; now lies she there.
 And none so poor to do her reverence.